 ¼ cup of water

-Add avocado, lime juice, coconut milk, cilantro and water to a blender and process until completely smooth.
-Keep dressing in an air-tight jar in the fridge for up to 3 days.
+Add avocado, lime juice, coconut milk, garlic and water to a blender and process until completely smooth.
+Keep the dressing in an air-tight jar in the fridge for up to 3 days.
+Enjoy!

 Coconut Whipped Cream